MushroomObserver/image-identifer/README.md

 ***Google Colab:***

 - [@gvanhorn38](https://github.com/gvanhorn38/) pointed out Google Colabs's neat Juptyer notebook service will train models for free if things are small enough- I have no idea what the limits are- fiddle with their [***intro to image classification on Google Colab here***](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/images/classification.ipynb), its super cool!
-Added more or less verbatim MO version of this to [./train/training_v1](./train/training_v1.ipynb) as well.

 ***Jupyter:***